RedSilkSoftware/workhorz-server/README.md

 ## Help Needed
 I will greatly welcome help at any stage of the process.
 If you have any expertise that would help make progress in a module, please do contact me.

+## Planing
+I try out Kanbanery Integration in GitHub to plan the tasks at hand better.